 The Chapel was built in the 1920s as a memorial to the 98 Old Dunelmians who died in the First World War.
 During the Second World War a further 79 Old Dunelmians were killed, and the names from both wars are inscribed on the pillars inside the Chapel.

-Rev. Barrie Cooper is our Chaplain and he can be contacted by email at email@example.com When he is not in the Chapel, you can find Rev. Cooper in his office in The Grove.
+Reverend Bentham is our Chaplain and he can be contacted by email at email@example.com When he is not in the Chapel, you can find Rev. Bentham in his office in The Grove.

 What Happens In Chapel?

 Our main chapel service is on Friday afternoons and rounds off the school week.
 On three other days there is a morning service.
 One Friday service in each half-term is Holy Communion and at least one other is planned and led by pupils.
 The annual Service of Remembrance, held on the Friday before Remembrance Sunday, is a particularly poignant occasion as we remember the dead and pray for peace.

 Each term we hold a service in the Cathedral, and we also go there for our annual Christmas Service of Lessons and Carols.
 Parents and friends are welcome at these Cathedral services, in which pupils are encouraged to play an active role.